 To be clear: banks aren’t against children but they are concerned about your capacity to pay back your home loan if you have dependants.

 So they look at your income and living expenses.

 If you have children, these factors are automatically affected and so is the amount you can borrow.

-Having dependents means you have higher commitments, which in turn lower your disposable income.
-Lenders will take a note of this when you apply for a home loan since it affects your living expenses.
+Having dependants means you have higher commitments, which in turn lowers your disposable income.
+Lenders will take note of this when you apply for a home loan.

 Most lenders use the Household Expenditure Method (HEM) to calculate your living expenses.
 You’ll also have to provide an estimate of your living expenses.
 This is to determine whether you’re above or below the average cost of living.